For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 5. Typographic Systems

-Typography is nothing if not a complex beast, tasking the designer to balance so many competing factors including hierarchy, order of reading, legibility and contrast, to name but a few.
-In this authoritative book, Kim Elam explores eight major structural frameworks beyond the grid including random, radial, modular, and bilateral systems.
+Typography is nothing if not a complex beast, tasking the designer to balance so many competing factors including hierarchy, the order of reading, legibility and contrast, to name but a few.
+In this authoritative book, Kim Elam explores eight major structural frameworks beyond the grid, including random, radial, modular, and bilateral systems.

-Each system is explained and explored to give you a better understanding of these intricate complex arrangements.
-This, in turn, will help you to fluidly organise your text and images within a structure, combination of structures, or a variation of a structure.
-A must-read for both students and professionals alike.
+Each system is explained and explored to give you a better understanding of these intricate, complex arrangements.
+This, in turn, will help you to fluidly organise your text and images within a structure, combination of structures, or a variation of a structure — a must-read for both students and professionals alike.

 6. How to Use Graphic Design to Sell Things, Explain Things, Make Things Look Better, Make People Laugh, Make People Cry, and (Every Once in a While) Change the World – Michael Bierut